 Even though it is highly recommended that you have an attorney to represent you during your arraignment for the charge of threatening in the 2nd degree the reality is that due to the short notice between the time of the arrest and the arraignment the next morning most clients do not have time to hire an attorney.
 If you already had your arraignment and criminal protective orders have already issued against you it is not too late to hire a Stamford domestic violence crimes defense lawyer and file to modify the protective order and your conditions of release.
 Feel free to Contact the Law Offices of Allan F. Friedman today for a free consultation and learn about how we can defend you against the charge of threatening in the 2nd degree and get the charge dismissed or reduced and resolve your entire case.Resolution of Threatening in the 2nd Degree Charges in Domestic Violence Cases

 All of the top Stamford criminal defense lawyers will agree that a domestic violence threatening in the 2nd degree charge is a charge that has many paths towards a successful resolution.
-After 25 years of defending these charges our goal is always to seek a dismissal that will leave you without a criminal record.
+After more than 30 years of defending these charges our goal is always to seek a dismissal that will leave you without a criminal record.
 Putting together an effective defense starts with an extensive intake interview with you, the client to hear your side of the story and learn all the facts and get to know you.
 From there we will examine carefully the Police report and the allegations of the victim with an eye towards finding factual inconsistencies and any potential violations of your Constitutional rights.
 If needed we will investigate the victim if there are any facts which support a claim that the allegations against you may be false.
 Armed with all of this information, we will consult with you to develop the best possible defense strategy possible with the ultimate objective to have the charges against you dismissed.

 Your best option is to select an attorney with a lot of experience working on domestic violence matters as these cases employ many tactics and methods that are unique to this area of criminal defense.
 If the threat is a minor one and the victim is not overly agitated then perhaps taking a course of anger management therapy through a Court ordered provider or a private therapist will be sufficient to obtain a dismissal of the charges.
 Many threatening in the 2nd degree domestic violence cases can be successfully resolved through negotiation with the state and family relations.